phimage/Phiole/README.md

 # Logo #
 By [kodlian] (http://www.kodlian.com/), inspired by [apple swift logo](http://en.wikipedia.org/wiki/File:Apple_Swift_Logo.png)
-## Why a logo?
+### Why a logo?
-I like to see an image for each of my project when I browse them with [SourceTree](http://www.sourcetreeapp.com/)
+I like to see an image for each of my projects when I browse them with [SourceTree](http://www.sourcetreeapp.com/)